Azure AD Connect user sign-in options

 - Federated authentication - When you choose this authentication method Azure AD will hand off the authentication process to a separate trusted authentication system, such as AD FS or a third-party federation system, to validate the user's sign-in.

-For most organizations that just want to enable user sign-in to Office 365, SaaS applications, and other Azure AD-based resources, we recommend the default password hash synchronization option.
+For most organizations that just want to enable user sign-in to Microsoft 365, SaaS applications, and other Azure AD-based resources, we recommend the default password hash synchronization option.

 For detailed information on choosing an authentication method, see Choose the right authentication method for your Azure Active Directory hybrid identity solution